-Young Directors: The programme will soon be open for applications
+Young Directors: The programme will be open for applications early 2022!

 Since 2006, StoneCrabs have been running a training programme for young people interested in Theatre Making, particularly as directors.
 The programme is about theatre making and also leadership, responsibility, collaboration and nurturing the next generation of theatre makers.
 The aim to help train and develop the potential of a group of theatre-makers in the beginnings of their career